 A divorce is a very stressful, emotional, and critical period of your life.
-Life changing decisions will be made regarding your children, your assets, your home, your property, and your retirement.
-We are here to answer any question.
+Life-changing decisions will be made regarding your children, your assets, your home, your property, and your retirement.
+We are here to answer any questions.
 We will be with you through the difficult and sometimes overwhelming process of resolving your family law issue.

 When facing a divorce, we will make sure you understand your rights and will fight to obtain the best outcome in your case.

 In a divorce, Colorado has very broad disclosure requirements regarding assets, property, and debts of both parties.
 However, after a thorough disclosure process, if we suspect that the other party has not disclosed all assets, we will take every legal and investigatory step to locate them.
 After all assets and debts (including real estate, investments, personal property, bank accounts, life insurance, credit cards, automobiles, etc.) have been disclosed, we will work with you to divide those in your best interests.

 Whether you are establishing a parenting schedule for the first time or returning to court to modify such a schedule, Colorado requires that the Court make decisions in the best interests of the children, with the exception of endangerment or imminent harm.
 The best interests of children are often very subjective, and open to interpretation by the parties and other professionals who may be involved.
 We will work with you to formulate a parenting plan that protects your parental rights and keeps your children safe, healthy, and happy.